Here are some of my notes on the Arizona Trail for other hikers…

 Once we met Tapeats Spring the river changed character to a raging and loud cataract!
 There is a trail which helps a lot starting on the south side and crossing the river at reasonable places with some scrambling along the way.
 We maybe had knee deep water after a dry spell, any more might have made progress difficult.
 The area is really dramatic and scenic and a stand out of the Hayduke if you have low enough water levels!

 At the small lodge of Jacobs we joined forces with Heather whose three hiking partners have all left the trail for various reasons.
-Good to have more options when it comes to the point where we have to draw lots about which member of the expedition to eat when we run out of food, for we were now heading back out on a pickup truck to the tough part if the trail: the Grand Canyon!
+Good to have more options when it comes to the point where we have to draw lots about which member of the expedition to eat when we run out of food, for we were now heading back out on a pickup truck to the tough part of the trail: the Grand Canyon!

 Heading back to the trail in styleThe Arizona Trail (AZT) a “proper” trail to follow